bryanpaget/ZonePresentation/slides.md

 - Legacy filer performance can constrain projects
 - Some users find Kubernetes concepts unfamiliar
 - Org-wide secrets management still in development

-> We are actively addressing these with user feedback and platform updates.

 ---